 Phone calls and emails are also excellent means to educate and persuade your member of Congress.
 Emails are good ways to ensure timely delivery of your views while providing a written record of your communication.

 Use your social media accounts to talk to your members of Congress.
 Let them act as educational and motivational tools to affect the way Congress makes policy in relation to the issues you are concerned about.
+Write an effective letter to the editor.
+Attend a town hall meeting.

 How a bill becomes a law: